fedora-modularity/meta-test-family/docs/user_guide/index.rst

 3. Check the list of `Environment variables`_.

-.. _Environment variables: environment_variables.
+.. _Environment variables: environment_variables

 4. Write your tests, for example see `sanity tests`_ and various tests examples in ``/usr/share/moduleframework/examples/testing-module/``.
-All tests methods are listed in section :ref:`genindex`.
+All tests methods are listed in section `API Index`_ and alphabetically in :ref:`genindex` section.

 .. _sanity tests: https://pagure.io/modularity-testing-framework/blob/master/f/examples/template/sanity_template.py
+.. _API Index: ../api/index

 5. In the directory ``tests`` create a ``Makefile`` as below.
 Mind to keep the ``generator`` line only if there are multiline Bash snippet tests in the ``tests/config.yaml`` file.